finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.calculate_settlement_date(identifier_type, identifier, transaction_date=transaction_date, scope=scope, as_at=as_at, opts=opts)

-        # [EARLY ACCESS] CalculateSettlementDate: Get the settlement date for an instrument.
+        # CalculateSettlementDate: Get the settlement date for an instrument.
         api_response = api_instance.calculate_settlement_date(identifier_type, identifier, transaction_date=transaction_date, scope=scope, as_at=as_at)
         pprint(api_response)